 - CO1-Explain the concept, the history, causes and manifestations of Learning Disability. - CO2-Explain the different types of Learning Disability. - CO3-Explain the assessment, assessment tools and procedures for Learning Disability diagnosis. - CO4-Explain the domains of assessment. - CO5-Explain the Assessment of Curricular Areas

 UNIT 1: Introduction to Learning Disability (LD)

-- 1.1 Learning Disability: Definition and concept
+- 1.1 Learning Disability: Concept and Definition

 - 1.2 History of LD

 - 1.3 LD: Characteristics

-- 1.4 Causes of LD- medical and social
+- 1.4 Causes of LD- Medical and Social

-- 1.5 Co-morbidity with LD ADHD

 UNIT 2: Types of LD